MicrosoftDocs/Viva/Viva/insights/personal/setup/deployment-guide.md

 ### Preparatory steps

-It is easy to turn on Viva Insights for all users in your organization as it comes with your [Microsoft 365 subscription](./../overview/plans-environments.md).
-Here is a list of recommended but optional steps that your organization might consider.
+It's easy to turn on Viva Insights for all users in your organization, because it comes with your [Microsoft 365 subscription](../../advanced/setup-maint/environment-requirements.md).
+Here's a list of recommended, but optional, steps that your organization might consider before turning on Viva Insights:

 * **Create a communication plan** – Identify how your organization will effectively communicate with users during and after the rollout of Viva Insights.
 Make it easy for users to find information about Viva Insights.
 For example, use Yammer groups or SharePoint sites to help users learn about the benefits of using Viva Insights within their organization.
 * **Consider your stakeholders** – It may be important in your organization to identify and communicate with stakeholders ahead of rollout of Viva Insights.
 See [Include stakeholders](#include-stakeholders).
 * **Consider running a pilot first** – Before scaling Viva Insights to your entire organization, you might want to consider [running a pilot rollout](#run-a-pilot-rollout) with a subset of users.
 Especially for large organizations, it is a natural step to test a broad rollout on a small scale first by conducting a pilot to validate user readiness, identify and mitigate issues, and help ensure a successful organization-wide implementation.
 * **Security and Privacy** – Viva Insights is secure and built to protect user privacy.
-The [Privacy guide](./../overview/privacy-guide-users.md) describes how Viva Insights complies with privacy regulations.
+The [Privacy guide](../overview/privacy-guide-admins.md) describes how Viva Insights complies with privacy regulations.
 We recommended that you share this privacy guide with security and privacy teams to give them a better understanding of the privacy features of Viva Insights.
 * **Tie to existing initiative** – As you introduce Viva Insights, tie it to an existing initiative or training plan within your organization such as an employee wellbeing initiative.
 Avoid introducing it as a technology tool but rather as a habit-changing tool that is integrated with the organization’s values.

 ### Include stakeholders